Frequently Asked Questions

 My recording studio, Serif Sound, is located in Middletown, CT, right between New York and Boston.
 However, for remote mixing services, I am based online.
 You can upload your audio files from anywhere in the world and I will mix them and send you the final product.

 - Mixing – $300 per song + mastering costs*

 *You should budget $100-$150 per song for mastering.
 I will bundle the mastering costs into your project rate and then take care of booking the mastering engineer, paying them, and all the logistics in between so that you don’t have to worry about it.
 Then I’ll send you the mastering invoices/receipts for your records.

-Recording and mixing – Quote based pricing starting at $650 per song + mastering costs.
+- Recording + Mixing – Quote based pricing starting at $700 per song + mastering costs.
 The rate will depend on what studio(s) we use, how many days we schedule, etc.

 That’s a good starting point, but every project has slightly different needs.
 I will discuss the needs of your project with you and the rate will be a part of that conversation.
 Reach out and let’s talk.

+As early as you can.
 I recommend that when you schedule recording time, you schedule mixing as well.
-Leave a couple weeks between the end of recording and the beginning of mixing to allow for overflow in the tracking process and time to prep the files for mixing.
+Leave a week or two of buffer time between the end of recording and the beginning of mixing to allow for overflow in the tracking process and time to prep the files for mixing.

 I blend in drum samples when needed or appropriate for a specific mix or style.

 In short, no. I always recommend having your songs mastered by a dedicated mastering engineer.
 If you need help finding a mastering engineer, I have a list of excellent engineers I can recommend for whatever your budget might be.